-I am a second year CS PhD student at the University of Michigan, advised by Justin Johnson.
-I am broadly interested in deep learning, with applications in computer vision and natural language processing.
+I am a third year CS PhD student at the University of Michigan, advised by Justin Johnson.
+I work in computer vision, and my recent work focuses on using natural language supervision to solve vision tasks.

 I graduated from Indian Institute of Technology Roorkee in 2018, with a major in Electrical Engineering and minor in Computer Science.
 I was selected twice as a Google Summer of Code student, with TARDIS Foundation (2016) and OpenCV (2017).
 Parallel to my second GSoC, I interned at Goldman Sachs, Bangalore.
 I was also an active member of the Mobile Development Group IITR, and started a reading group, now named Vision and Language Group.